 On-site storm water retention is provided by an above ground retention basin of approximately 12,300 sq. ft. in area that also provides storm water retention for the Department of Public Services building.
 The retention basin construction is complete with an existing chain link fence.
-A wrought iron fence upon completion of the transit hub project will replace the chain link fence.
+Staff was under the impression that a wrought iron fence would replace the chain link fence upon completion.
+The proposed renderings identify the retention of the chain link fence for the project and painting it a black color.